No products in the cart.

-As a flip phone (clamshell), it would be easy to dismiss the DuraXe as something functional and dull.
+As a flip phone (clamshell), it would be easy to dismiss the DuraXE as something functional and dull.
 Fortunately, though, it’s a lot better looking than that.
 Okay, so it’s never going to look as good as a smartphone with a wraparound display but, as flip phones go, it’s hard to beat.

-The Military Standard 810G demonstrates protection from shock, vibration, thermal shock, pressure, solar radiation, salt fog and more.
+The Military Standard 810G demonstrates protection from shock, vibration, thermal shock, pressure, solar radiation, salt fog, and more.
 Some smartphones are starting to include some of these protections, but few have this many.

-At 4.21 x 2.22 x 0.99 inches, and weighing just 6oz, it’s small enough for even gloved hands, and feels very solid in use.
+At 4.21 x 2.22 x 0.99 inches, and weighing just 6oz, it’s small enough for even gloved hands and feels very solid in use.

 The front display is a low-res screen, intended for notifications, the time, and not much more.
 It is, though, clear and easily readable.
 The inside display is protected until the phone is opened, and is a 2.6″ color screen.
 There’s no touchscreen here, but the menus are simple enough, so navigation is easy and quick.

 The point of a phone like the DuraXE is not to take endless selfies of videos.
-But, nonetheless, it’s nice to have a decent enough camera.
+Nonetheless, it’s nice to have a decent enough camera.
 Fortunately, although not groundbreaking, the 5MP camera here does a good enough job.
 If you need photos for your job, then it is perfectly adequate.
 The quality is good, and you should have plenty of storage room.

 Video capture is available at 720p HD, which is a welcome bonus.
 All too often, video quality is not a priority in flip phones.
-It’s good that Kyocera recognize the necessity in certain work environments for good video recordings.
+It’s good that Kyocera recognizes the necessity in certain work environments for good video recordings.

 Push-To-Talk is a feature where a dedicated button can make the phone behave in walkie-talkie mode.
 More PTT phones are required for this to work, and there may be charges from your provider, but it’s a great feature.
 It’s especially useful for those in noisy environments.
 The DuraXE speakers are incredibly loud, fortunately.
 So loud that it will take some serious background noise to beat them.
 In testing, the audio output from the DuraXE is at least equivalent to heavy-duty radios built for the purpose.

-As well as being pretty tough, the DuraXE has safety features built in.
+As well as being pretty tough, the DuraXE has safety features built-in.
 Any electronic device creates a spark with even the smallest action.
 Every time you press a button, the action creates a small charge which can lead to a spark.
 Put most phones into a highly flammable situation, with fumes or gases, and a single key-press could be fatal.
 The DuraXE is for use in environments where such substances wouldn’t normally be present, but which may occur.